PiggyAwesome/useless/README.md

-Yo mamma so fat she wore a yellow raincoat and people yelled Taxi!
+Yo mamma so fat she's got more Chins than a Hong Kong phone book.